iamgio/pikt/README.md

 - `-nocompile` prevents the generation of any executable file;

-- `-pl=type` sets the active pixel logger type.
+- `-pl[=type]` sets the active pixel logger type.
 A pixel logger is responsible for printing pixels on screen, for example in case of compile-time errors.
 If not set, it is disabled by default.
+If `type` is not specified, `rgb` is used.
 Available types:
   - `rgb`: prints each pixel as a square with its RGB color.
   Not all terminals support this;